walpuerto/FScore-Computer/README.md

 Credit:
 F-Distribution table sourced from [Dexter Gabica](dggabica@up.edu.ph) based on Table 18 of Biometrika Tables for Statisticians, Vol. 1.
 Kudos to you guys for the inspiration and precomputations! 😊

+Note: The Biometrika Tables are form a really old book.
+Kudos to those who will read it! 🙇